Browse Tutorials

 );

-Now for this route, routing engine will consider only those URLs which have only numeric id like as http://example.com/Admin/Product/1 else it will considers that url is not matched with this route.
+Now for this route, the routing engine will consider only those URLs that have only numeric ID like as http://example.com/Admin/Product/1 else it will consider that URL is not matched with this route.

 Creating Route Constraint to a Set of Specific Values

-Suppose you want to restrict the user for those URLs that have controller name with H prefix and action name should be only Index or Contact.
+Suppose you want to restrict the user for those URLs that have a controller name with an H prefix and the action name should be only Index or Contact.
 Now let's see how to do it with the help of regular expression.

 routes.MapRoute(